defi-wonderland/ai-rules/README.md

 -   Configuration uses semantic versioning to track changes
 -   Typesafe configuration generation

+## Contributing

+Wonderland is a team of top Web3 researchers, developers, and operators who believe that the future needs to be open-source, permissionless, and decentralized.

+[DeFi sucks](https://defi.sucks), but Wonderland is here to make it better.

 ## License

 The primary license for the boilerplate is MIT.
 See the [`LICENSE`](./LICENSE) file for details.